 Therefore, it won’t be long when the project will finalize all of the functions and launch on a global scale.
 However, it’s safe to assume that it will initially launch only within China, and after its success, international markets may get access to it as well.

 Want to become a Blockchain Architect?
-Enroll now in Certified Enterprise Blockchain Architect (CEBA) Course.
+Enroll Now in our Certified Enterprise Blockchain Architect (CEBA) Certification program!

 Project DCEP Wallet